michael-spengler/hello-world-npm-package/README.md

     const result: string = helloWorldProvider.provideHelloWorld()

-    console.lot(result)
+    console.log(result)

 ## Feedback
-If you find any issues or want to share improvement proposals in general feel free to open an issue [here](https://github.com/michael-spengler/hello-world-npm-package).
+If you find any issues or want to share improvement proposals in general feel free to open an issue [here](https://github.com/michael-spengler/hello-world-npm-package/issues).

 ## Contribute